 The lake sits in the Piedmont region, which is famous for the Nebbiolo grape.
 The most famous wines created from the Nebbiolo are Barolo and Barbaresco.
 The region mostly produces red wine, but there are a few whites to look out for, such as Cortese and Arneis.

 Quieter and less developed than the others, Lake Iseo is a favourite with hikers, nature lovers and those who enjoy getting off the beaten track.
+It’s around 45 minutes’ drive from southern Lake Garda, so makes a great day trip.

 The medieval town of Iseo is lovely for strolling, with its chain of lakeside piazzas and historic castle, Castello Oldofredi.
 The island of Monte Isola is a great daytrip option – you’ll find a few pretty hamlets, olive groves and woodland, and a small chapel at the top of a hill.